During what years was Pontius Pilate governor of Judea?

 . . . and they bound Him, and led Him away and delivered Him to Pilate the governor.
 Matthew 27:2 (NASB)

 This brief statement is concerned with the trial of Jesus Christ.
 Here we are told that Christ is brought to Pilate.
 He is brought before Pilate for questioning since the religious leaders of Israel want Christ to be killed.
-The gospels tell us that Pilate ordered Christ to be crucified that same day.
+The gospels tell us that Pilate ordered the crucifixion of Christ that same day.
 Therefore, we want to ask, “When was Pontius Pilate governor over Judea?”
 The answer will give us insight into the man himself and also help us determine the time of Christ’s death.

-Ponitus Pilate – Was Governor Until A.D.
-36?
+Pontius Pilate – Was Not Governor Until A.D.
+26

 It is commonly believed that Pilate was governor of Judea from A.D.
 26. to A.D.
 36. However, we can frequently find in the literature two different end dates of Pontius Pilate’s tenure as governor of Judea: A.D.
 36 and A.D.
 37. Pilate’s reign is believed to have started in the year A.D.
 26. The length of his rule as governor has been based primarily on the writings of Flavius Josephus, a Jewish historian, who reports,